tinode/chat/docs/API.md

 ### Google FCM

 [Google FCM](https://firebase.google.com/docs/cloud-messaging/) supports Android with [Play Services](https://developers.google.com/android/guides/overview), iPhone and iPad devices, and all major web browsers excluding Safari.
 In order to use FCM mobile clients (iOS, Android) must be recompiled with credentials obtained from Google.
+See [instructions](../server/push/fcm/) for details.

 ### Stdout